 What Happens In a Mediation?

 What is important for you to know is that the mediator does not take sides in the dispute or make a decision about which party is right or wrong.
-Instead they work with you and the other party, along with your lawyers, to come to an agreeable solution as part of your separation.
+Instead they work with you and the other party, along with your lawyers, to facilitate a mutually acceptable solution as part of your separation.

 The Mediation

-Depending on the mediator selected, the mediator may then choose to meet with both parties separately for an ‘intake session’ to discuss any concerns and what each of your desired outcomes might be.
-In current times, these meetings are being done by telephone or video conferencing.
+Depending on the mediator selected, they may then choose to meet with both parties separately for an ‘intake session’ to discuss any concerns and what each of your desired outcomes might be.

 The information discussed in these conversations will be used by the mediator to help determine how they will conduct the discussion and negotiation.

 Both parties’ legal representatives may then be asked by the mediator to make opening statements on behalf of their clients.
-The focus at this time is to work out what the main issues are and narrow them down into what both parties are in agreement about already and what issues there is disagreement about.
+The focus at this time is to work out what the main issues are and narrow them down to two categories.
+What both parties are in agreement about already, and what issues there’s disagreement about – and need to be negotiated.

 The mediator will usually then ask each party to consider options for settlement.
 They may also ask one party to make an offer to the other.
 These offers are typically exchanged until an agreement is reached.
-Negotiations can take place either in a joint session or separately, currently using video conferencing or telephone conferencing to accommodate the COVID-19 related restrictions.
+Negotiations can take place either in a joint session or separately.

-In previous times, each party would be in a different room with their lawyer and the mediator would go back and forth.
-However, with current limitations this process is now able to be replicated via technology during would be separate phone calls or video calls between the parties and the mediator.
+Usually, for this process, each person would be in a different room with their lawyer and the mediator would go back and forth.
+However, this process can also be replicated via technology with separate phone calls or video calls between the parties and the mediator, where distance is an issue.

 Am I Allowed to Bring a Support Person?